“How to Clear My Record” From Cannabis Conviction

 When Canada’s government approved its cannabis legalization law, liberals announced they would begin working on a pardon program for cannabis offenses.
 A pardon in Canada is not the same as expungement, which removes all records of a crime from an individual’s record.
 Rather, with a pardon, the record of the cannabis crime moves into a separate file, so to speak.
 The charge won’t appear in the Canadian Police Information Centre systems (so it won’t pop up on most background checks), but it can still be accessed by courts and certain government agencies.

-Canada’s Public Safety Minister, Ralph Goodale, told Global News that the Liberal Party plans to craft a new law that will expedite the pardoning process along with waiving the usual $631 fee for a pardon application.
+Early in Canada’s legalization, Canada’s Public Safety Minister, Ralph Goodale, told Global News that the Liberal Party plans to craft a new law that will expedite the pardoning process along with waiving the usual $631 fee for a pardon application.

 According to Pardons Canada, a non-profit organization, the pardon process is relatively straightforward though potentially time-consuming.
 First, you’d need to gather all the documents related to your conviction(s), including copies of your criminal records, proofs of conviction, any available court information, police records, and proof of your legal immigration or citizenship.
 Fill out a few forms, fork out the fees, then wait three years.